Home » How to Make TabBar in Flutter

 Conclusion

-The Flutter TabBar is a great way to organize content within an app by presenting several tabs that users can navigate between.
+The TabBar in Flutter is a great way to organize content within an app by presenting several tabs that users can navigate between.
 It is easy to implement and adapt to fit different needs.
-In cases where you need to display many categories of material, multiple views of the same data, or multiple actions within your app, the TabBar widget can help you achieve a clean and intuitive user interface.
+In cases where you need to display many categories of material, multiple views of the same data, or multiple actions within your app, the TabBar in Flutter widget can help you achieve a clean and intuitive user interface. read too Dark and Light Mode in flutter